Bon Eau Foundation

 Reapplication Policy

 Not applicable - the foundation does not accept applications.
-Organizations that have previously received funding may receive additional grants if selected by the board.
+Organisations that have previously received funding may receive additional grants if selected by the board.

 Application Success Factors

 Since the Bon Eau Foundation does not accept unsolicited applications, traditional application success factors do not apply.
-However, analysis of their grantmaking patterns reveals the following characteristics of organizations they support:
+However, analysis of their grantmaking patterns reveals the following characteristics of organisations they support:

 Grantee Profile:

-- Organizations span diverse geographic locations (Illinois, Colorado, Florida, New York, international)
+- Organisations span diverse geographic locations (Illinois, Colorado, Florida, New York, international)

-- Mix of local community organizations and national/international nonprofits
+- Mix of local community organisations and national/international nonprofits

-- Organizations working across varied sectors (education, environment, health, social services, arts)
+- Organisations working across varied sectors (education, environment, health, social services, arts)

 - Many grants are unrestricted, indicating the foundation trusts grantees to determine best use of funds